Yoronex/arvisan-backend/README.md

 Dependencies should only exist on the lower "Module" layer.
 These relationships can have any label, but during testing the labels CALLS, USES, RENDERS, and CATCHES were used.

+Violation rules are also defined in the database.
+- Sublayer violations are added to the database, simply as a VIOLATES relationship between two sublayer nodes.

 During development and testing, data has been imported using a custom parser.
 Due to security and intellectual property considerations, this repository shall not be published.

+## How to install
+- Install NodeJS 20 and pnpm.
+- Install Neo4j and create a database with a corresponding user.
+Don't forget to install APOC as well.
+- Copy .env-example to .env.
+Add the Neo4j user credentials (username and password) to the Neo4j environment variables.
+Also choose a username and password, which is used to authenticate with this backend.
+- Install all dependencies: `pnpm install`.
+- Start the application: `npm run dev`.
+- The backend is now accessible on http://localhost:3000.
+The API documentation can be viewed at http://localhost:3000/api-docs